HattMobb/Wreath-Network-Pen-Test/README.md

 ![Screenshot 2023-06-06 120500](https://github.com/HattMobb/Wreath-Network-Pen-Test/assets/134090089/381ac367-3fda-4cef-9e14-9a86d91aa7a6)

-In order to efficiently execute commands & gain information about the machine, I used BurpSuite to interact with the device:
+In order to efficiently execute commands & gain information about the machine, I used BurpSuite to execute commands:

 ![Screenshot 2023-06-06 121901](https://github.com/HattMobb/Wreath-Network-Pen-Test/assets/134090089/f4080a43-904e-4a44-96fd-2fd3955cbaa8)

 In order to deploy a shell, the .150 machine needed to be able to reach/ communicate with my machine.
-I tested this via `ping` using the exploit and `tcpdump` on my machine, however no traffic was getting through successfully, indicating that it was being blocked (likely by a firewall).
+I tested this via `ping` using the exploit and `tcpdump` on locally, however no traffic was getting through successfully, indicating that it was being blocked (likely by a firewall).
 To navigate this issue, I opened a port, allowing traffic through the firewall:

 ![Screenshot 2023-06-07 103640](https://github.com/HattMobb/Wreath-Network-Pen-Test/assets/134090089/2faf878d-3098-4288-8de7-59bae31cca4f)

-Next I set up a Netcat listener on the .200 machine, and used a Powershell command to create a shell to call back to it:
+Next I set up a Netcat listener on the .200 machine (which was passing traffic to my attcking machine) and used a Powershell command to create a shell to call back to it:

 ![Screenshot 2023-06-07 110211](https://github.com/HattMobb/Wreath-Network-Pen-Test/assets/134090089/d280e7b2-4fe7-41f5-912e-35a0004d1c2e)